Orbit Uses GraphQL For Querying Data

 Tested & reliable - Ready for the future

-In short; GraphQL is a technology developed by Facebook.
+In short; GraphQL is a technology developed by Facebook (now Meta).
 It is a technical language designed specifically for data querying.

 The language is built around the mathematical designation of a graph - that is, dots/points connected by edges.
 Hence the name GraphQL (Graph Query Language).